Sunda laughingthrush

 The Sunda laughingthrush (Garrulax palliatus) is a bird species in the family Leiothrichidae.
 It is found on the islands of Sumatra and Borneo in Brunei, Indonesia, and Malaysia.

 Its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
 It is threatened by human activity such as hunting, logging, and trapping.

 Description

-The length of its body is characterized as medium size, about 24–25cm.
+The length of its body is characterized as medium-sized, about 24–25cm.

 Diet

 The Sunda laughingthrush primarily eats insects (including beetles, moths, and caterpillars) and seeds.